-- Maintain a minimum cumulative GPA of 3.0 during every term or semester - Not have received any grades of F. - Not have received more than one unattended grade of C.
+- Achieve a cumulative GPA of at least 3.000 once the student has completed nine credit hours and maintain a cumulative GPA of at least 3.000 for all graduate work completed at Heidelberg University. - Not have received any grades of F. - Not have received more than one unattended grade of C.